-FinS is a great opportunity for a schools to get involved with their local SWF branch, and for SWF branches to give back at a local level.
+FinS is a great opportunity for schools to get involved with their local SWF branch, and for SWF branches to give back at a local level.
 Enrollment of a school in a FinS program should be endorsed by a local SWF branch, who will act as a liaison between the school and the provincial FinS coordinator at SWF Central Office.
-Branches are responsible for helping with equipment setup and maintenance, delivering eggs to the school, and assiting with the release of the fish.
+Branches are responsible for helping with equipment setup and maintenance, delivering eggs to the school, and assisting with the release of the fish.

 Where do we get the equipment?